 Using a vinegar fruit wash helps to break down bacteria, residue, and dirt!

 You can soak your fruit in vinegar for 15 minutes.
 Make sure the produce is fully submerged.

 The best kind is homemade like my vinegar fruit wash but if I am short on time, I buy this vegetable wash.

 How to Keep Fruit Fresh Longer

 Now that your fruits and veggies are clean.
 How long can you store them?

-Like I said before, produce with softer outer layers do better if washed right before eating.
+Produce with softer outer layers does better if washed right before eating.
 The day of is ok too.